Codecademy/docs/content/general/concepts/api/api.md

 ---
 Title: 'API'
-Description: 'API or Application Programing Interface is a term used to describe specifications that allow applications to communicate with one another.
+Description: 'An API, or Application Programming Interface, is a term used to describe specifications that allow applications to communicate with one another.
 APIs enable exchange of information and can be a major source of value to organizations.
-APIs can be divided into three groups: Public APIs, Private APIs, and Partner APIs.'
+They can be divided into three groups: Public APIs, Private APIs, and Partner APIs.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'